How To Use Kakao Taxi Without A Korean Phone Number

 People using Kakao Taxi in Korea with phone

-How To Use Kakao Taxi
+How To Use Kakao Taxi: Quick Guide

-If you already have a Kakao ID and have logged in to Kakao Taxi, then follow these steps to book a taxi with Kakao Taxi.
+To be able to use Kakao Taxi, you’ll need a Kakao ID.
+If you don’t have a Kakao ID, start with How To Create a Kakao ID.
+If you already have a Kakao ID, and have logged in to Kakao Taxi, then follow these steps to book a taxi with Kakao Taxi.
+You can install Kakao Taxi on Android and Apple.

-1: Select A Taxi Booking
+Step 1: Open The Kakao Taxi App & Select Taxi Booking

 Kakao Taxi Without Korean Phone Number Step 1

-2: Choose Your Start Location
+Step 2: Choose Your Start Location

 Enter the name of the place you want to start from.
 This will default to your current location if you have enabled location tracking.
 If you want to change the start location, type in the name or address of the location or click on the map symbol to choose from a location on the map.

-Tip: Using the map search function is the best option as you can choose which side of the street the taxi will arrive on as well as correct any problems from inexact positioning by your phone.
+Tip: Using the map search function is the best option as you can choose which side of the street the taxi will arrive on as well as correct problems from inexact positioning by your phone.

-3: Choose Your End Location
+Step 3: Choose Your End Location Or Destination

 Select the end location of your journey in the same way as you chose the start location.
 Either type in the name or address of the place you want to visit, or select the location on a map.